Skip to main content

 Multi-tenancy is the second gap.
 In a customer-facing analytics context, each customer should see only their own data.
 Grafana's access control model was not designed for this at scale.
 Implementing row-level security that isolates each customer's data reliably, across a large user base, requires significant custom engineering that Grafana does not provide out of the box.

-For software teams that need embedded analytics specifically — not internal observability — the more relevant alternatives are purpose-built embedded analytics platforms.
+For software teams that need embedded analytics specifically, rather than internal observability, the more relevant alternatives are purpose-built embedded analytics tools.
 Luzmo AI is designed for this use case: it connects to your data source, handles multi-tenant data isolation natively, and exposes an AI-powered analytics experience inside your product that end users can interact with in plain language, without any Grafana-style query interface.

 Grafana vs. the alternatives: a side-by-side comparison